 - Condition of the skin

-griffin+row is committed to bringing first-class quality natural products to all of our customers and as such we don’t include any harmful ingredients in our skincare range.
-All of our ingredients are clearly listed both on our website and on our products and all of our products are suitable as well as advisable for sensitive skins.
+griffin+row is committed to bringing first-class quality naturally-derived products to all of our customers and as such we don’t include any harmful ingredients in our skincare range.
+All of our ingredients are clearly listed both on our website and on our products and all of our products are suitable for sensitive skins.

 - Farage, M. A. (2008).
 Perceptions of sensitive skin: changes in perceived severity and associations with environmental causes.
 Contact Dermatitis, 59(4), 226–232. https://doi.org/10.1111/j.1600-0536.2008.01398.x